Avivar101/Django-messenger/README.md

-# apps
+# Django-Messenger

- This is a chat app I am building with Django framwork and django channels
+This is a chat-app I am building with Django framework and django channels